cpraveen/fem/deal.II/ex03/README.md

 We use `ZeroFunction` for the boundary values and `ConstantFunction` for the right hand side function.

-## FunctionParser for more general functions
+## Exercise: FunctionParser for more general functions

 `FunctionParser` is an easy way to define more general functions whose expression is not too complicated.
 To use this, include
 ```